-Construction of an excavated cum-embankment type valley tank by a local community in the Kotido District of the Karamoja Region program, the limitation on total capacity of 2 million m3 for all water supply interventions in the Cattle Corridor, including valley tanks and dams, limits the potential size of small dams.
+Construction of an excavated cum-embankment type valley tank by a local community in the Kotido District of the Karamoja Region large dam, capacity may still vary and in some instances exceeds 3 million m3.
+For the REDD+ program, the limitation on total capacity of 2 million m3 for all water supply interventions in the Cattle Corridor, including valley tanks and dams, limits the potential size of small dams.